 He also walloped 167 off 101 balls from the top of the order in a 40-over win against Warwickshire on the same ground later in the month.

-In 2015, Willey scored his only two first-class hundreds to date at the start of the year against Gloucestershire at Wantage Road, 104 not out, and Derbyshire at the County Ground, 103.
+In 2015, Willey scored his two first-class hundreds to date at the start of the year against Gloucestershire at Wantage Road, 104 not out, and Derbyshire at the County Ground, 103.
 Both were in drawn matches.

-That year proved to be the best of his career so far.
+That year proved to be memorable.

 He made his one-day international bow against Ireland in Malahide in May and his T20 debut against New Zealand at Emirates Old Trafford in June, making further limited overs appearances in the year against Australia on home soil and Pakistan in the UAE.